Justice and Law Administration

 |JLA 515 Policy Analysis in Justice Administration

-This class focuses on problem-solving and policy-making in both the public and private sectors of the justice system, with emphasis on evaluative and qualitative approaches.
-It explores agency goal-setting and policy implementation in consonance with the political climate and societal priorities.
-Also, bureaucracy obstacles are considered and a critical examination of various decision-making models and theories are offered.
+This class focuses on problem solving and policy-making in both the public and private sectors of the justice system, with emphasis on evaluative and qualitative approaches.
+It explores agency goal setting and policy implementation in consonance with the political climate and societal priorities.
+Also, bureaucracy obstacles are considered, and a critical examination of various decision-making models and theories is offered.

 |JLA 520 Seminar in Law Enforcement Administration||3 SH|